jss367/jss367.github.io/_posts/2017-02-01-Linux-Tips.md

 ## apt vs apt-get ##

-Debian-based Linux distributions, like Ubuntu, started using apt.
+Debian-based Linux distributions, like Ubuntu, started using `apt`.

-apt is in many ways a nicer version of apt-get.
+`apt` is in many ways a nicer version of `apt-get`.
 It takes the most commonly used part.

-so apt-get remove package is now apt remove package
+so `apt-get remove package` is now `apt remove package`

 ## Other